 1947 The Lutheran Hour began operations in Brazil.

 1966 Swiss theologian Emil Brunner (b.
 23 December 1889) died.
 He was one of the most influential theologians between the two world wars.

 1976 Concordia College (Ann Arbor) was granted permission to become a four-year college by the Michigan state board of education.
 The Ann Arbor school incorporated the junior year of the educational program at Concordia Senior College (Fort Wayne, Indiana) in September 1976 and the senior year in September 1977.
-It is today known as Concordia University Ann Arbor.
+In 2013 it merged with Concordia University Wisconsin and is known as Concordia University Ann Arbor (CUAA).